MoneyTools/MyMoney.Net/docs/Reports/RetirementPlanReport.md

 ![retirement taxes](../Images/RetirementTaxes.png)

-Here you see the jump in taxes when RMD's kick in then the switch over to tax free assets at the end.
+Here you see the jump in taxes when RMD's kick in or when you enter a new tax bracket.
+Retirement planning is often about managing those tax brackets.

 You can then try different strategies on your tax deferred account to see if you can minimize the total tax.
-For example, the above report has a total tax of $713,858, but if you switch to the Roth Conversion strategy over 5 years you will see a drop in taxes to $520,025 and an increase in the remaining net worth at age 90.
+For example, the above report has a total tax of $1,496,769, but if you switch to the Roth Conversion strategy over 5 years you will see a drop in taxes to $983,872 and an increase in the remaining net worth at age 90.